Biphenyl

 It has a distinctively pleasant smell.
 Biphenyl is an aromatic hydrocarbon with a molecular formula (C6H5)2.
 It is notable as a starting material for the production of polychlorinated biphenyls (PCBs), which were once widely used as dielectric fluids and heat transfer agents.

 Biphenyl is also an intermediate for the production of a host of other organic compounds such as emulsifiers, optical brighteners, crop protection products, and plastics.
 Biphenyl is insoluble in water, but soluble in typical organic solvents.
 The biphenyl molecule consists of two connected phenyl rings.

 Properties and occurrence

+Biphenyl is a solid at room temperature, with a melting point of 69.2 C. In the gas phase the molecule exists in two enantiomorphic twisted forms with an angle between the planes of the two rings of 44.4(2)°.
+In the room-temperature solid, biphenyl is crystalline with space group P2_{1}/c, which does not allow for chiral crystals.
+In the first structure determination in the solid state the molecule was described as perfectly planar within the limits of error.
+The planar arrangement in the crystalline phase I is assumed to result from dynamic disorder, i.e. it represents an average of two twisted structures.
+The lower temperature solid phases II and III have been described as modulated structures with the biphenyl molecules being locked in one of the two non-planar conformations with torsion angles ranging from 9 to 21°.
+A study from 2021 concludes that in the crystalline phase at 100 K there is no double-well potential associated with the two twisted conformations, but the potential energy is minimized to zero twist.
+Relative to the free molecule it represents therefore a transition state of inversion stabilized by the intermolecular interactions in a molecular crystal.